engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/good-practices.md

 The above implementation tests whether `my_utils.WriteString` writes the given input string to a file provided via a path.
 The problem with the above test lies within the fact that we are testing against the *process* of **how** `my_utils.WriteString` serializes the given string input.

 The implementation becomes brittle with every future evolution of `my_utils.WriteString`.
-It cannot account for any additional tasks that are performed, such as byte padding, prefixing metadata, serializing as clear text json vs binary json, etc., assuming that we are writing directly to a filesystem, instead of a virtualized environment or an in-memory database.
+It cannot account for any additional tasks that are performed, such as byte padding, prefixing metadata, or serializing as clear text json vs binary json; assuming we output directly to a filesystem, instead of a virtualized environment or an in-memory database.

-These aspects are worth testing at a later stage in the product lifecycle for specialized software consumed by millions of clients.
+These aspects *might* be worth testing at a later stage in the product lifecycle for specialized software consumed by millions of clients.
 Assuming we are not working on products for healthcare or aviation, we prioritize development velocity over full process coverage and add tests <!-- vale write-good.Weasel = NO -->only<!-- vale write-good.Weasel = YES --> after specific problems occurred in production.
 Instead, we write tests against the *behavior* of **what** we expect to happen.

 ```golang
 func Test_SerializeStringSuccess(t *testing.T) {